15th April 2025

 “More and more sports organisations are looking to undertake technology projects to drive engagement with fans old and new.
 These digital transformation initiatives can help your organisation better understand, and engage with, your audience but it’s critical that these projects are undertaken in a commercially effective and legally compliant manner.”

-In the sport sector, we are seeing digital transformation efforts targeted at gathering and efficiently categorising personal, behavioural and demographic data as organisations look to leverage the swathes of information at their fingertips.
+In the sport sector, we are seeing digital transformation efforts targeted at gathering and efficiently categorising personal, behavioural and demographic data – for example, into fans who want to see men’s first team content, or women’s first team content, or concerts and other third-party events, or partner offers, or merchandise, and so on (or a combination of any of the above) – as organisations look to leverage the swathes of information at their fingertips.
 Where this information can be utilised efficiently, the benefits are obvious:

-But some organisations are squandering this opportunity by not having the right building blocks in place to really take their fan engagement to the next level: here’s our advice on where to start.
+To reap those benefits, organisations need the right building blocks in place to really take their fan engagement to the next level.
+As an organisation, it is crucial to understand:

+You may have asked yourself, what is interoperability?
+Put simply, this is the ability of computer systems or software to exchange and make use of information between existing systems and other new systems.
 It’s critical that new technologies integrate seamlessly with the existing ecosystem.
-Failure to do this can result in your business not being capable of using the technology to its full potential: this can mean accepting certain (unplanned) limitations or incurring extra spend to fix the problem.
+Failure to do this can result in your organisation not being capable of using the technology to its full potential; this can mean accepting certain (unplanned) limitations or incurring extra spend to fix the problem.

 Accordingly, when you are implementing any new tech solution or tool, it is always important to:

-Data collection from fans, customers and visitors happens in a number of ways: surveys, reviews, promotions and mailing lists, to name a few.
-However, the organisations that are doing this really well give advance consideration to the different categories of data it wishes to collect and, crucially, develops a business-wide strategy to affect what it wants to do with that data.
+The organisations that are doing this really well give advance consideration to the different categories of data it wishes to collect and, crucially, develop a business-wide strategy to best harness that data.

 For a football club, this may mean identifying opportunities (current or future) to enhance their offering to fans – whether that be: